 Turning tools are now rarely manufactured from carbon steel, but it is still used for many other purposes.
 Even for turning tools, it still works as well as it did when the old-time turners made their living with it.
 You can buy high carbon steel in various grades from steel stockholders, some suitable for hardening in water and others in oil.

 Scrap carbon steel is easy to find.
-If you want to harden steel for tool making, springs, files, saw blades, masonry nails, crow bars, cold chisels, woodworking chisels, old screwdrivers, plane irons and many other things are steel that is suitable for reworking.
+If you want to harden steel for tool making, springs, files, saw blades, masonry nails, crow bars, cold chisels, woodworking chisels, old screwdrivers, plane irons and many other things are made of steel that is suitable for reworking.
 I have used the tines of an old garden fork and the rings from old ball races.
 Keep in mind that if you put the tool under significant stress, steel that has or may develop cracks is unsuitable.
 For example, the valleys between the teeth of a file are weak points where cracks can start.

 If you are using scrap, old steel is often the best choice because some modern steel alloys may not respond well to these basic heat treatment procedures.
 One way to tell what you’ve got is to touch the steel on a grinder.
 Lots of bright bursting sparks like a child’s ‘sparkler’ firework mean it is probably high carbon steel.
 Try a bit of mild steel such as an ordinary nail for comparison.
 It will also make a lot of sparks, but there will be fewer bursters.
 The use of the metal before it became scrap is a clue – if it was subject to a lot of stress, the metal is probably high carbon steel.
 But there is a continuum of carbon content – to be sure, test-harden a piece before making the tool.